Allen Walker: Concept and creation

 Manga author Katsura Hoshino based Allen on Zones heroine Robin.

 The manga creator Katsura Hoshino originally had no plans to create Allen's character in D.Gray-man; she wanted the Millennium Earl to be the story's protagonist.
 Hoshino created Allen because she found the Earl unsuitable for use as a main character in a manga magazine aimed at teenagers.
 Hoshino thought a mature design would be better.
 She believed her final design looked best wearing a Black Order uniform and wondered if the character should be more masculine.
 Hoshino, who likes her main characters to be rambunctious, rude idiots, did not know how Allen originated.
 She planned to design the character as an "energetic youth with messy fly-a-way hair", but when he was drawn with the Black Order uniform, the group Allen joins, she sensed a "lack of coordination".
 To increase the effect of Allen's arrival at the Black Order, Hoshino gave him the nickname "Destroyer of Time", which has no relevance to the story.

 Hoshino based Allen on Robin, the protagonist of her one-shot comic Zone.
 Comparing the two, she called Allen a "different kind of boy".
 According to Hoshino's first editor, Allen was originally going to be a modified Akuma who looked like a boy.
 Her editor advised her to make Allen vulnerable by depicting him crying, which led to Allen being male to have a bigger effect on readers.
 As the manga continued, Hoshino called Allen a comrade and found a relationship between herself and the character, although Hoshino still admired the Millennium Earl.
 When the series started, Hoshino drew a colored image of Allen being held by an Akuma's limb, representing the series' atmosphere as both calm and grotesque.

 Allen was introduced as a "gentleman".
 Hoshino demonstrated Allen's dark side by having the character strike his master Cross Marian in anger at his inability to learn how he would become the 14th Noah descendant Nea D. Campbell.
 According to Hoshino, Cross Marian was angry with Allen for the attack but enjoyed seeing this side of his student.
 For the arc involving the Third Exorcists, Hoshino's editors advised her to draw Allen as a fighter for the sake of the manga's characters Yu Kanda and Alma Karma, who are heavily featured in the saga.
 Allen's origins are not revealed in the manga but instead in the third light novel by Kaya Kizaki, who felt the need to re-read the original D.Gray-man manga to understand Allen's characterization.
-Hoshino found difficulties in writing the origins of Allen and Mana; Kizaki provided Hoshino's aid in the making of the thrid light novel which greatly helped the manga author to appreciate their backstory.
+Hoshino found difficulties in writing the origins of Allen and Mana; Kizaki provided Hoshino's aid in the making of the third light novel which greatly helped the manga author to appreciate their backstory.